12 Legal Documents Required To Sell A House Without A Realtor

 #3 Mortgage Statements

 An important part of an FSBO sale is ensuring that your finances are all in order.
-Mortgage documents are especially important if you haven’t finished paying yours yet.4
+Mortgage documents are especially important if you haven’t finished paying yours yet.
+You’ll want to gather up any information that pertains to your loan or mortgage, including:

 • Loan estimate